Giving to Penn Vet

 The human-animal bond is one of the strongest bonds that exists.
 Our animals sustain us in so many ways.
 They provide companionship, protection, and devotion while accepting and returning our love unconditionally.

 If you’ve ever lost an animal that you love, you know that the loss is real and the grief can be overwhelming.
-Commemorate a beloved animal friend, or honor the loss of someone you love.
-It’s a great way to remember.
+Commemorating a beloved animal friend with a gift is a great way to remember.

 Your gift will support Penn Vet’s commitment to improving animal well-being by maintaining its global leadership role in innovative and novel studies.
 These studies benefit not only our beloved animals but will also contribute, through our One Health approach, to human health as well.